mlcommons/croissant/docs/croissant-rai-spec.md

 ## Use case 1: The data life cycle (level: dataset)

-Key stages of the dataset life cycle include **motivation, composition, collection process, preprocessing/cleaning/labeling, uses, distribution, and maintenance** [(Gebru et al., 2021)](https://docs.google.com/document/d/1Nq7wOQUAWFeJdr3fj5l1O7XiA_LOwQGnPl76j2aw4zo/edit#bookmark=id.8n27z8npsanc).
+Key stages of the dataset life cycle include **motivation, composition, collection process, preprocessing/cleaning/labeling, uses, distribution, and maintenance**.
 Documenting RAI-related properties of the dataset can encourage its creators to reflect on the process and improve understanding for users.

 Information generated throughout the cycle addresses different aspects requiring consideration for responsible data usage, including (1) information regarding who created the dataset for which purpose, (2) information when the dataset was created, (3) which data sources were used, (4) information on the versioning of the dataset with timestamps for each version (5) how the data is composed and if it contains noise, redundancies, privacy-critical information, etc. (6) how data was processed (e.g. also containing information on crowdsourcing - see use case 2), (7) how the data is intended to be used, (8) how the dataset will be maintained.
 In conjunction, properties for documenting the provenance and lineage of the datasets that are derived from revision, modification or extension of existing datasets are also relevant for this use case.